ryandavidmercado/emu-hub/README.md

    - Keep an eye on the Controller Hints in the footer; they'll guide you through navigation and sometimes signal features you might otherwise miss.
    - Check out Settings > Stores to download homebrew from EmuDeck (DISCLAIMER: EmuHub is not affiliated with EmuDeck!)
    - Select any game from the Home page to enter the Game View
-     - Try creating a new collection!
-Collections will display individual scrollers in the Home page
+   - Select Play on the Game View to launch
-     - Hit Down in the Game View to access game information and dynamic recommendations (by genre, developer, and publisher)
+   - Select in the Game View to access game information and dynamic recommendations (by genre, developer, and publisher)
-   - Hit Play on the Game View to launch
-   - Hit Add to Collection in the Game View to create your first collection!
+   - Select "Add to Collection" in the Game View to create your first collection!
      - Collections are great because they surface directly as scrollers on the Home Page
        - It has never been easier to access every Mario Kart in your collection.
-   - Hit Select to access the Navigation Menu
+   - Hit Select at any time to access the Navigation Menu
      - Home: The main screen; this is what you see when you launch EmuHub.
      - All Games: Self-explanatory.
 All games!
      - Search Games: Self-explanatory.
 Search your games collection!
    - Keep scraping as you add new games!
 The more you scrape, the better EmuHub will get.
      - EmuHub uses scraped data to surface per-game and general recommendations.
      - Powerful sorting and filtering tools are on the roadmap.
 The more data you have scraped, the easier it'll be to discover new games in your collection!

+## Supported Systems

+- Nintendo Entertainment System (RetroArch - Mesen)
+- Super Nintendo Entertainment System (RetroArch - bsnes)
+- Nintendo 64 (RetroArch - Mupen64Plus-Next, RetroArch - ParaLLEl)
+- Nintendo GameCube (Dolphin)
+- Nintendo Wii (Dolphin)
+- Nintendo Wii U (Cemu)
+- Nintendo Switch (Yuzu, Ryujinx)
+- Game Boy (RetroArch - Sameboy, RetroArch - Gambatte, RetroArch - mGBA)
+- Game Boy Color (RetroArch - Sameboy, RetroArch - Gambatte, RetroArch - mGBA)
+- Game Boy Advance (RetroArch - mGBA)
+- Nintendo DS (RetroArch - melonDS)
+- Sega Genesis (RetroArch - Genesis Plus GX)
+- Sega Saturn (RetroArch - Beetle Saturn)
+- Dreamcast (RetroArch - Flycast)
+- Sony PlayStation (DuckStation)
+- Sony PlayStation 2 (PCSX2)
+- Sony PlayStation 3 (RPCS3)
+- Sony PlayStation Portable (PPSSPP)
+- Sony PlayStation Vita (Vita3K)
+- More on the roadmap ...

+## Supported Platforms

+- Linux
+- MacOS
+- Windows (WIP)

 ## Data Directories